-Insight: Pakistan's booming market no black and white matter
+INSIGHT: Pakistan's booming market no black and white matter

 Dhedhi remains under investigation.
 But even if regulators were to find him guilty of insider trading, past practice shows he would likely get a slap on the wrist.
 The SECP's fines are almost always a fraction above the amount of money made in the stock manipulation, and sometimes even less.

-In December, a broker was fined half the amount he made from trades that manipulated the share price of tobacco giant Philip Morris.
+In December, a broker was fined half the amount he made from trades that manipulated the share price of tobacco giant Philip Morris (PHIM.KA).
 In February, the SECP fined Pakistani brokerage BMA Capital $500,000 - after it made $460,000 by misleading a foreign client.
 BMA Capital has appealed.

 Imtiaz Haider, the SECP commissioner in charge of market regulation, acknowledged fines were largely symbolic.
 If they were too high, he said, brokers might not be willing to pay them.
 Contesting fines in the congested court system could take years.